WormBase/wb-search/README.md

 *Indexing requires 1-2 hours*

 - Confirm that the indexer has succeeded by checking for the presence of the snapshot in the console and/or by getting the instance log for the snapshot creation.
-- Once you have confirmed that indexer succeeded manually shut down the beanstalk instance in the console.
+- Once you have confirmed that indexer succeeded manually shut down the wormbase-search Elastoc Beanstalk environment in the console.

 ### Deploy Web API